brock-haugen/blog/posts/project-paris.md

 ## Nov 8th, 2021

 The RPI geth node is still trying to sync, but is at least auto-restarting itself as needed.
 As a backup though, Ubuntu is now install on an old Dell XPS 13 (a fantastic development laptop) and a secondary geth node is fully synced there.
-Which means the local `worker` is also pointed at the XPS and I'm able to take my public geth node offline - we're fully private now 🤘
+Which means the local `worker` is also pointed at the XPS and I'm able to take my public geth node offline - we're fully private now :the_horns:

 Side note, service worked great for turning off the laptop screen without putting the computer to sleep: [https://askubuntu.com/questions/1244358/ubuntu-20-04-server-turn-off-screen-until-i-press-a-key](https://askubuntu.com/questions/1244358/ubuntu-20-04-server-turn-off-screen-until-i-press-a-key).